neatorobito/Salut/README.md

     SalutDataReceiver dataReceiver = new SalutDataReceiver(myActivity, myActivity);
     SalutServiceData serviceData = new SalutServiceData("superAwesomeService", 50489, superAwesomeUser.name);
 ```
 SalutDataReceiver takes two arguments,`(Activity activity, SalutDataCallback dataCallback)`.
-In the example below, our activity implements `SalutDataCallback`.
+In the example above, our activity implements `SalutDataCallback`.
 Passing in an activity allows Salut to automatically register and unregister the neccessary broadcast receivers for you app.
 The `SalutServiceData` class takes in a service name, which should be lowercase, a port, and an instance name.
 The instance name is basically a readable name that will be shown to users.
 So it's a good idea to make this something not cryptic.

 Finally, create a `Salut` instance.